-This course serves as an overview of education in the United States viewed in terms of history, philosophy, finance, and governance.
-It encourages critical thought regarding the role of education in our multicultural society, the role of the teacher, and educational practices in schools.
+An overview of education in the United States viewed in terms of history, philosophy, finance and governance.
+Encourages critical thought regarding the role of education in our ever-changing diverse society, the role of the teacher, and educational practices in schools.
 The course is designed to help students explore education as a prospective career.

 EDUC 1111 PROJECT PARA (1)

 A paraeducator is an individual employed to perform instructional and related non-instructional duties in school settings under the direction of a certificated teacher or administrator.
 Other terms used for the position of paraeducator include paraprofessional, teaching assistant, and instructional aide.
 Project Para is a state approved assessment for meeting Title I paraprofessional qualifications.
 It is intended to be supplemental to the training provided by school districts and assists schools in meeting the paraeducator training requirements of No Child Left Behind, the Nebraska Rule 11, and IDEA.
 For Nebraska users, it includes supplemental assessments that satisfy the Nebraska Department of Education's requirements for NCLB and a portion (3 of 12 credits) of the Early Childhood requirements.

 Any person who applies for their first regular Nebraska teaching or substitute teaching certificate must demonstrate basic skills competency as determined by the Nebraska State Board of Education.
 The test chosen to meet this requirement is the Praxis® Core Academic Skills for Educators, it is the approved Basic Skills test for program admission (Reading, Writing, and Mathematics), a computer-based test administered by ETS (Educational Testing Service, Princeton, New Jersey).
 During this time, students will use interactive practice tests and select the exam date and testing site location.